Blendify/blender-manual/trunk/blender_docs/manual/modifiers/modify/normal_edit.rst

 Vertex Group
    Allows per-item fine control of the mix factor.
-Vertex group influence can be reverted using the small “arrow” button to the right.
+Vertex group influence can be reverted using the small "arrow" button to the right.

 Usage
 =====

-This modifier can be used to quickly generate radial normals for low-poly tree foliage, or “fix” shading of toon-like rendering by partially bending default normals…
+This modifier can be used to quickly generate radial normals for low-poly tree foliage, or "fix" shading of toon-like rendering by partially bending default normals...

 The only mandatory prerequisite to use it is to enable *Auto Smooth* option in Mesh properties, *Normals* panel.